 - the cost of purchase and installation of:

 - fixed or mobile CCTV cameras

 - security lighting

 - fencing

 - bollards

+- blast walls

 - security and alarm systems

 - public address systems

 - intercoms and swipe access

-- security guard employment or hiring
+- security guard employment or hiring, licensed by the relevant state or territory agency, for schools or preschools.

-- labour costs as outlined below

-- contractor costs as outlined below

-- travel costs as outlined below

-- participant costs as outlined below
+- Project management costs up to 5% of the total eligible expenditure claimed.
+This may include internal labour and/or contractor costs as detailed below.

-- education and training materials - rental costs for buildings or facilities primarily used for project activities - costs of running workshops, camps and events other specific expenditure items may be eligible as determined by the Program Delegate.
+other specific expenditure items may be eligible as determined by the Program Delegate.

-Labour expenditure
+Labour expenditure for project management

-Eligible labour expenditure for the grant covers the direct labour costs of employees you directly employ on the core elements of the project.
+Eligible labour expenditure for the grant covers the direct labour costs of employees you directly employ for project management activities on the core elements of the project.
+Labour expenditure other than project management costs is ineligible.

 We consider a person an employee when you pay them a regular salary or wage, out of which you make regular tax instalment deductions.